Whisky tasting: Nose

 The spirit is sniffed so that the aroma (nose) can be examined.
 The nose should be above the rim to start then gradually deeper into the glass to catch the full aroma.
 Depending on the strength of the spirit being analysed, it is advisable not to put the nose too far into the glass and inhale too deeply at first, in case of burning from the fumes.
 This is particularly true of cask strength spirits, 60% ABV.
 Standard strength, 40% ABV, are unlikely to affect the nose in this way.
 Once comfortable with the strength of the spirit, it's typical to take deep sniffs of the spirit with the mouth open, which has the effect of opening up the palate and making it easier to detect aromas.
 The glass is then swirled whilst warming the whisky with the hand and the nosing process repeated.

 Palate

 The whisky is tasted, often a little at first, and then in larger amounts and with the spirit being moved around the tongue and swallowed slowly.
-The purpose of the first tasting is to appraise the texture while subsequent tastings are to analyse flavours and scents.
+The purpose of the first tasting is to appraise the texture whilst subsequent tastings are to analyse flavours and scents.
 In the second tasting the primary flavours are determined.
 There are only five of these, detected by the tongue: salt, sweet, sour, bitter and umami (savoury); the other 'flavours' are aromas and are picked up at the back of the nasal passage.